demidenko05/beige-accjet/README.txt

 ------------------------------------------------------------------------------------------------------------

-At first you should better read article Beigesoft™ Accounting on Android: https://sites.google.com/site/beigesoftware/bobs-pizza/acc-android
+At first you should better read article Beigesoft™ EIS on Android: https://sites.google.com/site/beigesoftware/eis-bobs-pizza/eis-android

 This application never waste your time because of:
   1. It provides sufficient functionality: